HL7/fhir-shorthand/input/pagecontent/sushi.md

 Certain additional information, above and beyond what is found in `.fsh` files, is needed to produce an IG.

-The HL7 FHIR IG Publisher relies on several configuration files, including **ig.ini**, **package-list.json**, **menu.xml**, and an instance of the ImplementationGuide resource.
+* The HL7 FHIR IG Publisher relies on several configuration files, including **ig.ini**, **package-list.json**, **menu.xml**, and an instance of the ImplementationGuide resource.
 Splitting information among multiple files and managing different formats makes IG configuration difficult to manage.
 There is also some duplication of information between these files.

-SUSHI offers a single configuration file, in consistent format, with no duplication of information.
+* SUSHI offers the same functionality in a single configuration file, in consistent format, with no duplication of information.
 This file is written using [YAML](https://yaml.org/).

 Here is a simple example of a config.yaml file: